oliverphilcox/Spectra-Without-Windows/README.md

 This repository contains details of the window-free analysis of BOSS DR12 data.
 This uses the quadratic and cubic estimators described in [Philcox 2021a](https://arxiv.org/abs/2012.09389), and Philcox 2021b (in prep.).

 ## Outline
 - [pk/](pk): Analysis code to estimate unwindowed power spectra.
-We additionally supply the raw power spectrum measurements of BOSS and 2048 Patchy simulations.
+We additionally supply the raw power spectrum measurements of BOSS and 2048 Patchy simulations (*coming soon*).
 - [bk/](bk): Analysis code to estimate unwindowed bispectra.
-We additionally supply the raw bispectrum measurements of BOSS and 2048 Patchy simulations.
+We additionally supply the raw bispectrum measurements of BOSS and 2048 Patchy simulations (*coming soon*).
 - [src/](src): Various Python utilities used in the unwindowed estimators.
 - [generate_mask.py](generate_mask.py): Utility function to generate the background number density, n(r) from the survey mask and n(z) distribution.
 This is described in the code header.